leeprovoost/go-rest-api-template/README.md

 After writing many REST APIs with Java Dropwizard, Node.js/Express and Go, I wanted to distill my lessons learned into a reusable template for writing REST APIs, in the Go language (my favourite).

 It's mainly for myself.
-I don't want to keep on reinventing the wheel and just want to get the foundation of my REST API 'ready to go' so I can focus on the business logic and integration with other systems and data stores.
+I don't want to keep reinventing the wheel and just want to get the foundation of my REST API 'ready to go' so I can focus on the business logic and integration with other systems and data stores.

 Just to be clear: this is not a freameowrk, library, package or anything like that.
-This tries to use a couple of very good Go packages and libraries that I like and cobbled together.
+This tries to use a couple of very good Go packages and libraries that I like and cobbled them together.

 The main ones are:

 * [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) for routing
 * [negroni](https://github.com/codegangsta/negroni) as a middleware handler
 * [testify](https://github.com/stretchr/testify) for writing easier test assertions